OpenCIVAN/CIA_Web/README.md

 ### Voice Chat Issues

-**Firefox:** Voice chat may not work in Firefox due to localhost WebSocket restrictions.
-Use Chrome for development.

-**No audio:**
+**"Connection failed" or 401 Unauthorized:**
+- Ensure LiveKit server is running: `livekit-server --dev`
+- Ensure token server is running: `node token-server.js`
+- Check token-server.js uses `async/await` (see Voice Chat Setup section)
+- Clear browser cache and hard refresh (`Cmd+Shift+R`)

+**No audio from other participants:**
 - Check microphone permissions in browser
-- Verify LiveKit server is running (`livekit-server --dev`)
+- Verify both users are in the same room
+- Check browser console for WebRTC errors

+**Firefox issues:**
+- Voice chat may not work in Firefox due to localhost WebSocket restrictions
+- Use Chrome or Edge for development

+### Collaboration Issues

+**Cursors not syncing:**
-- Check token server is running (`node token-server.js`)
+- Ensure Yjs server is running: `node server.js`

-**"Connection failed" error:**
-- Ensure all three servers are running (LiveKit, token server, dev server)
-- Check browser console for specific errors
+- Check browser console for WebSocket connection errors
+- Verify both users are accessing the same room URL

+**Annotations in wrong place:**
+- Make sure VTP file is loaded before annotating
+- Try clicking directly on geometry (not empty space)

 ### Visualization Issues

 **File won't load:**
 - Ensure file is valid VTP (VTK XML PolyData) format
 - Check browser console for parsing errors
+- Try a sample file from `vtp_files/` folder

 **Performance issues with large datasets:**
 - Use datasets under 1 million points for best performance
 - Memory-optimized algorithms activate automatically for large files

-**Annotations in wrong place:**
-- Make sure VTP file is loaded before annotating
-- Try clicking directly on geometry (not empty space)
+- Check memory usage in console logs

+**SSL Certificate Warning:**
+- This is normal for self-signed certificates
+- Click "Advanced" → "Proceed to localhost (unsafe)"
+- Only an issue in development; use real certificates for production

 ---